Venus Fly Traps - Dionaea Muscipula

 Repotting

-Repot every four years in the spring, using only a 'Carnivorous' labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 If you're still unsure of what to do, never hesitate to send us an email or direct message to get our expert advice on transplantation.
-Never use any other compost as the chemicals typically found in these soils will burn the roots, killing the plant outright.
+Never use any other compost (like 'Houseplant' labelled potting mixes) as the chemicals typically found in these soils will burn the roots, killing the plant outright within a week or two.

-Book a 1-to-1 video call with THE HOUSEPLANT DOCTOR™ if you'd like a personal guide to repotting your houseplant.
+Book a 1-to-1 video call with THE HOUSEPLANT DOCTOR™ if you'd like a personal guide to repotting your carnivorous plant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!

 Pests & Diseases